FZUTeriri/Nomorebets/README.md

 # server
 This is the backend program of the nodejs server, used to implement the functions of online battles and leaderboards on the client side

+#Genetic algorithm
+This is the code that uses a genetic algorithm to find alpha, beta, gama parameters